 Why are you concerned?

-For example

-- Something a child has said e.g. allegation of harm - Child's appearance may include unexplained marks as well as dress - Behaviour change - Witnessed concerning behaviour
+- For example - Something a child has said e.g. allegation of harm - Child's appearance may include unexplained marks as well as dress - Behaviour change

-Act immediately and record your concerns.
-If urgent, speak to a DSL first.
+Immediately record your concerns (if urgent, speak to a DSL first)